9600bauds/remi2AI/README.md

 ## System Architecture
 The system is a pure front-end which stores the current state inside a React component.
-Due to the generous Google APIs, a back-end was considered unnecessary.
-In the future, more features such as user settings (prompt/schema configuration etc) can also be implemented without the need for a back-end via the `auth/drive.appdata` scope in the already implemented google API.
+Due to the generous Google APIs and the customization they allow via the Google Cloud Project console, a dedicated back-end was considered unnecessary.

 The only downside of a pure front-end is that it is incapable of securely storing an API key without exposing it to the user.
-This was considered an acceptable limitation, as the API key is relatively unimportant in this case: The Google Cloud console can already restrict usage of the key appropriately, and since even purely free Gemini Vision models work well for this task, a free API key can be used.
+This was considered an acceptable limitation, as the API key is relatively unimportant in this case: The Google Cloud console can already restrict usage of the key appropriately, and a free API key can be used with no budget allocated, since  even purely free Gemini Vision models work well for this task.
 For the live demo, I've provided a free key with appropriate limitations.

+In the future, more features such as user settings (prompt/schema configuration etc) can also be implemented without the need for a back-end via the `auth/drive.appdata` scope in the already implemented google API.

 ```mermaid
 %%{init: {'theme': 'neutral' }}%%